DiamondLightSource/discorpy/docs/source/usage/demo_02.rst

                            height, width)

     .. figure:: figs/example_02/fig4.png
-      :name: fig_0
+      :name: fig_34
       :figwidth: 100 %
       :align: center
       :figclass: align-center

-      Figure 4.
       Parabola coefficients after correction. (a) Plot of a-coefficients vs c-coefficients. (b) Plot of b-coefficients vs c-coefficients.

     .. figure:: figs/example_02/fig5.png
-      :name: fig_0
+      :name: fig_35
       :figwidth: 100 %
       :align: center
       :figclass: align-center

-      Figure 5.
       Grid points regenerated using the updated parabola-coefficients.
-      Note that there are no missing points as compared to Fig. 2. (a) Horizontal lines.
+      Note that there are no missing points as compared to :numref:`fig_32`.
-      (b) Vertical lines.
+      (a) Horizontal lines. (b) Vertical lines.

 - The rest of the workflow is to calculate the center of distortion and coefficients of the backward model, then unwarp the image.
-As can be seen in Fig. 7 and Fig. 8, the improvement of the accuracy after correcting the perspective effect is clear.
+As can be seen in :numref:`fig_37` and :numref:`fig_38`, the improvement of the accuracy after correcting the perspective effect is clear.

     .. code-block:: python